firefly-oss/core-banking-cards/docs/use-cases/card-issuance.md

 ## Overview

-Card Issuance is a fundamental capability of the Core Banking Cards Service that enables financial institutions to issue both physical and virtual payment cards to customers.
+Card Issuance is a fundamental capability of the Core Banking Cards Service that enables financial institutions to issue both physical and virtual payment cards to parties.
 The service manages the entire lifecycle of card issuance, from application processing to card activation.

 ## Key Capabilities